Stocks rally on Wall Street as oil prices keep falling

 NEW YORK (AP) — Stocks are rallying on Wall Street Tuesday as oil prices slid sharply for a second day and inflation worries ebbed.

-The S&P 500 was 1.3% higher in morning trading after a report showed inflation’s rapid acceleration took a pause at the wholesale level last month.
-The Dow Jones Industrial Average was up 337 points, or 1%, at 33,282, as of 10:38 a.m.
-Eastern time, and the Nasdaq composite was 1.8% higher.
+The S&P 500 was 1.2% higher in afternoon trading after a report showed inflation’s rapid acceleration took a pause at the wholesale level last month.
+The Dow Jones Industrial Average was up 295 points, or 0.9%, at 33,245, as of 12:02 p.m.
+Eastern time, and the Nasdaq composite was 1.7% higher.

 Renewed COVID-19 worries come on top of a lengthy list of concerns for markets, which have caused wild hour-to-hour swings in recent weeks.
 The war in Ukraine catapulted prices for oil, wheat and other commodities the region produces.
 That’s raising the threat that already high inflation will persist and combine with a potentially stagnating economy.